 Tracking investments and their ROI is crucial for any successful organization.
 As a CTO, you have to prioritize assessing your department’s activity to pinpoint the added value your team brings to the table and how it translates into objective results.

-CTOs have to decide what metrics to monitor to showcase how the whole business benefits from the DevOps strategy.
+CTOs have to decide what key Devops metrics to monitor to showcase how the whole business benefits from the DevOps strategy.
 You need to start from the business requirements and translate them into DevOps KPIs.
 Next, monitor these KPIs with consistency and generate benchmarks.
 This approach will enable you to identify bottlenecks, process slowdowns, and improvement opportunities.

-At Waydev, we understand how important it is for CTOs to measure DevOps metrics and KPIs.
+At Waydev, we understand how important it is for CTOs to measure key DevOps metrics and KPIs.
 Our solution enables you to assess essential key metrics for software development and analyze them automatically without requiring manual input from your team.
 This way, you have instant, easy access to data that you may explore and compare across different periods to make data-driven decisions that translate into scalability..

 This article will focus on the top DevOps metrics successful CTOs track to deliver business results.